oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 When managing ACLs, it is common for network operators to group match elements in pre-defined sets.
 The consolidation into group matches allows for reducing the number of rules, especially in large scale networks.
-If it is needed, for example, to find a match against 100 IP addresses (or prefixes), a single rule will suffice rather than creating individual Access Control Entries (ACEs) for each IP address (or prefix).
+If, for example, it is needed to find a match against 100 IP addresses (or prefixes), a single rule will suffice rather than creating individual Access Control Entries (ACEs) for each IP address (or prefix).
 In doing so, implementations would optimize the performance of matching